top of page

 As cholesterol comes from other sources as well, forming the basic framework for the molecular structure of certain essential steroids and also forms the bulk of neuronal brain tissue, a ratio of HDL and VLDL is given with the report so that the risk of atherogenicity can be predicted.
 The higher the ratio greater the risk and care providers are happy with a ratio below 5:1 and a ratio of 3.5:1 and below is considered reasonably good.

 However, other than predicting the state of vascular pathology for cardiovascular health, a lipid profile cannot differentiate between the different types of hyperlipidemic states.
 Thus a hyperlipidemic individual is only identified when a deranged value is found in a routine screen.
-The time of appearance of periorbital xanthelasmic patches cannot be predicted and such individuals do not look like obese subjects with several comorbidities.
+The time of appearance of periorbital xanthelasma patches cannot be predicted and such individuals do not look like obese subjects with several comorbidities.
 Other than predicting the vasculogenic risk, a check of the lipid profile is necessary, once deranged values are detected, to prevent further progression once a pathology sets in.
-One has to understand that there are many forms of hyperlipidemia and designated according to the fraction of lipoprotein elevated in the blood, e.g., hypercholesterolemia, hypertriglyceridemia, hyperlipoproteinemia. hyperchylomicronemia or familial hyperlipoproteinemia type 1 (HLP-1), etc. Hyperlipidemia can be primary or secondary.
+One has to understand that there are many forms of hyperlipidemia designated according to the fraction of lipoprotein elevated in the blood, e.g., hypercholesterolemia, hypertriglyceridemia, and hyperlipoproteinemia. hyperchylomicronemia or familial hyperlipoproteinemia type 1 (HLP-1), etc. Hyperlipidemia can be primary or secondary.
 In the primary forms, there usually is a genetic abnormality that interferes with lipoprotein lipase, lysosomal lipase, and the function of apoproteins.
 Some primary hyperlipidemias can have polygenic reasons and the basis can also be mixed in some cases.
 The association between type II diabetes and hyperuricemia is not uncommon.
 The types are -

 1. Type I,